How to Save Money on Your Rental

-Make sure that you get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We recommend storing the contact's information in your smartphone and wallet.
+Make sure that you get the manager's contact phone number and entry/exit procedures for your rental property.
+We suggest keeping the contact's details in your smart phone and wallet.

 During your Stay

-- Enjoy your stay!
-Make certain to protect the owner (and your things!) by keeping the vacation home locked up when you are away, exactly like you would at home.
+- Be sure to protect the rental owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would at home.

-- Be sure to walk through the rental home one last time and look for damages.
-We advise walking through with the rental manager whenever feasible (often this isn't possible)..
-If the property owner is not available, remember to take photos of the property to record its condition.
+- When your things are all out, perform a walk-through of the property to make certain no damage occurred in the course of your remain.
+We suggest walking through with the rental manager whenever possible (this isn't always the case)..
+If the property owner is not available, make sure to take photos of the property to record its condition.